 - Punitive damages.
 If a defendant’s behavior indicated a total lack of concern for the safety of others, involved any criminal activity, or otherwise exceeds the scope of typical negligence, the jury may award punitive damages to the plaintiff to discourage similar behavior in the future.
 Texas law caps punitive damages at either $200,000 or twice the amount of the plaintiff’s economic damages plus the plaintiff’s non-economic damages.
 It’s important to note that this cap does not apply if the defendant committed a felony in the course of causing the plaintiff’s injuries.

 Motorcycle collisions have the potential to cause devastating injuries and long-term economic difficulty without proper representation.
 Injured riders and passengers should work quickly after a motorcycle accident for the best chances of securing compensation for these losses.
 The statute of limitations for filing a personal injury claim is two years in Texas, starting on the date the accident occurred.

 There are many potential liable parties for a motorcycle accident.
 If another driver causes a motorcycle accident due to inattention, speeding, or any other type of negligence, that driver will likely absorb liability for the resulting damages.
 It’s also possible for several drivers to share fault for an accident, or a defective product may play a role in a motorcycle accident as well.

-After sustaining injuries in a serious motorcycle accident, you may wonder who is to blame and what options you have for recovery.
-It’s crucial to contact a reliable Houston personal injury attorney as soon as possible after any motorcycle accident.
+After sustaining injuries in a serious accident, motorcycle accident victims may wonder who is to blame and what options they have for recovery.
+It’s crucial to contact a reliable personal injury attorney as soon as possible after any motorcycle accident.
 Your motorcycle collision attorney in Houston can help you determine who is responsible for your damages and your chances of succeeding with a lawsuit.
 Possible defendants in a Texas motorcycle accident lawsuit could include:

 - A negligent driver